DefGuard/docs/user-snat-bindings.md

 ## Configuring user SNAT bindings

-Bindings can be configured through the defguard REST API, which supports following operations:
+Bindings can be configured through the Defguard REST API, which supports following operations:

 * listing all bindings for a given location
 * creating a new binding